Research Assistant, Urban Efficiency and Climate, WRI Ross Center for Sustainable Cities

-Linus is a Research Assistant for the Energy & Climate team of the WRI Ross Center for Sustainable Cities.
+Linus is a Research Assistant for Urban Efficiency and Climate at WRI Ross Center for Sustainable Cities.
 He works on research, capacity building and engagement efforts for low carbon transport and climate solutions.
 In this function, he primarily analyzes and synthesizes data, writes case studies and blogs, and assists with global projects.
 He also supports the engagement of the Cities program and partners at COP 23 and other events with project management and communications.
 At the intersection of urban social systems, climate change, and mobility, he is contributing to WRI’s research and thought leadership, and the integration of sustainable development goals with local capacities.

 Prior to joining WRI, Linus worked as a research assistant on energy transitions and in campus sustainability at Indiana University.
 He served as the graduate student sustainability officer and lead sustainability initiatives on climate action and renewable energies.
 He also has interned with public and non-profit environmental institutes in Germany, the US, and South Korea, and worked for a year at an agricultural high school in Argentina.